SENIOR DESIGNER AND DIGITAL CONTENT PRODUCER

 Michael’s design career began at ABC Network Television in 2003 where he interned alongside the network's print group and was later hired as a freelance designer.
 He established an annual contract to photograph the events in ABC Super Sign located in Times Square surrounding their televised program “Dick Clark’s Rockin’ New Year’s Eve” for five seasons.

-In 2003 he founded and launched Raisch Studios, a creative studio that has since produced photographic tributes, time-lapse and short format digital films.
+In 2003 he founded Raisch Studios, a creative studio that has since produced photographic tributes, time-lapse and short format digital films.
 Most notably, the Smithsonian Channel, and Pipeline 39 Entertainment contacted Michael to film and contribute to their televised piece on the installation of the Spire atop One Word Trade Center.
 Michael’s camera work and time lapse can be seen in their documentary film “Crowning New York” airing September 2014.
 Michael also recently designed the branding program for Soledad O’Brien’s panel discussion 'Black in America' streamed live by Google.

 Aside from his professional contributions to the field, Michael's personal passion for American history and global events continues to inspire his work at Raisch Studios.
 In April 2016 his original black and white photography work documenting the details of post-9/11 Lower Manhattan streetscapes was acquired by the National 9/11 Museum and Memorial.
 His work can be seen in the official September 11th Artist Registry.
-In 2016 he collaborated with the 9/11 Museum to retrace the story of the delivery bike memorial in a digital exhibition.
+Months later he collaborated with the 9/11 Museum to retrace the story of the delivery bike memorial in a digital exhibition.